honokasuzuki/academic/_pages/about.md

 ---

 I am a first-year [Quantitative Psychology](https://quantpsych.unc.edu/) PhD student in the L.L.
-Thurstone Psychometric Laboratory in the Department of Psychology and Neuroscience at the University of North Carolina at Chapel Hill.
+Thurstone Psychometric Laboratory in the [Department of Psychology and Neuroscience](https://psychology.unc.edu/) at the University of North Carolina at Chapel Hill.

+Broadly, I am interested in studying methodological advancements at the interface between interpretable machine learning and psychometrics to help analyze data in the social and behavioral sciences.

 Education
 -----